Contact Info

 Testicular cancer usually presents as a painless lump, but a persistent dull ache without other symptoms can be an early sign.
 Any new, ongoing discomfort should be examined by a doctor.

-What to Expect After Prostate Is Removed – Guide
+What to Wear After Prostate Surgery – A Practical Guide

 Medical Health Zone